 A Voluntary Administration is a similar length at 30 days, but it is often extended.

 Small Business Restructuring Practitioner

-A Simplified Restructuring is run by a Small Business Restructuring Practitioner (SBRP).
+A Small Business Restructuring is run by a Small Business Restructuring Practitioner (SBRP).
 The company appoints an SBRP who provides advice and opinions but is not in charge of trading.
-The Government is yet to announce the full registration requirements, but we expect we will have 7 SBRP’s in house at Dissolve.
+The SBRP must be a registered liquidator.

 Employee Entitlements Must Be Brought Up To Date

 To be able to propose a deal to creditors in a Simplified Restructuring, all employee entitlements must be brought up to date.